HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-Compared to 2022, there wasn't a big shift in 2024 in terms of the popularity of structured data types found on home pages.
-WebSite, SearchAction, and WebPage remained the three most popular schema types since they power the Sitelinks Search Box on Google.
+Compared to 2022, there wasn't a big shift in 2024 in terms of the popularity of structured data types found on home pages. `WebSite`, `SearchAction`, and `WebPage` remained the three most popular schema types since they power the Sitelinks Search Box on Google.

-Interestingly, WebSite grew a little more in 2024 to 35% of mobile home pages from 30% in 2022 since Google recommends this as a way to influence a site name in the SERPs.
+Interestingly, `WebSite` grew a little more in 2024 to 35% of mobile home pages from 30% in 2022 since Google recommends this as a way to influence a [site name](https://developers.google.com/search/docs/appearance/site-names) in the SERPs.

 As for implementing the most popular schema types, there were minor differences between the percentages of mobile and desktop structured data usage.